MM120-i/C-Code-Syntax-Checker/README.md

 - View the console output for syntax error messages and their corresponding line numbers.

 Example Usage:

 gcc Checker.c -o Checker

 ./Checker input.txt

+OR

+make (To compile)
+make clean (To clean compiled files after compilation)

 Contributing:
 Contributions are welcome!
 If you find issues or have suggestions for improvements, feel free to open an issue or submit a pull request.